 If you have the time, a good way to join the local people as they go about their daily life, is to take a ride on the commuter train that runs in a large loop around the city.
 Apparently it goes both clockwise and counter-clockwise and with a few trips a day, with a fare of 200kyat for the loop.
 If you leave from the main station, it may be interesting to hop off at one of the ‘market’ stations perhaps Da Nyin Gone or Insein and have a look around.
 The trains are not air conditioned and you will be in with everyone else and by that time, if it’s crowded and hot, you’ll probably want a drink.
 Try a freshly made fruit drink – avocado makes a surprisingly delicious thirst quencher, as does a mix of papaya and lime.

-If you catch the overnight train from Bagan to Yangon, you will join the loop near Da Nyin Gone station and while you can’t leave the train, you are going slowly enough to see all the station markets as you pass.
-You’ll also pass at least one commuter train, so you can decide if you want to go round all the way later.
-Look out on the western side of the train between Da Nyin Gone and the station closer to the city – you’ll pass one of the largest car graveyards this writer has ever seen, stretching many cars high, for probably about a kilometre or so.
-Just north of this are a lot of turf farms laid out beside the tracks.
+If you catch the overnight train from Bagan to Yangon, you will join the loop near Da Nyin Gone station.
+While you can’t leave the train, you are going slowly enough to see all the station markets as you pass.
+You’ll also pass at least one commuter train, like the one below at Insein Station.

-Since the beginning of 2016, Yangon has introduced a new way to get around, a tram service set up with assistance from the Japanese Government.
-Although the service hours and route are limited, it currently only runs along the river front, it is another inexpensive way to have a look at part of the city from the local viewpoint.
+Since the beginning of 2016, Yangon has introduced a new way to get around the city.
+A new tram service was set up with assistance from the Japanese Government to run along the river front.
+Although the service hours and route are limited, it’s another inexpensive way to see the city from the local viewpoint.